Desirable Difficulties

 Real-life examples

-In my dance classes, I know that following me at the front feels easier for the dancers.
-They can relax as I demonstrate and cue the next move.
 Occasionally, I split them into groups so they can watch each other from the side.
-This sparks a brief “Oh hell, don’t leave us” panic, but being on the spot pushes them to remember the moves and become vulnerable, which always accelerates their improvement.
+This always sparks a brief “Oh hell, don’t leave us” panic, but being on the spot pushes them to retrieve the moves for themselves.

 Try this today